News

 Components of an HPS Lamp

-Understanding the components of a High Pressure Sodium (HPS) lamp helps clarify how it functions and delivers its performance.
+Understanding the components of an HPS lamp can provide insight into its functionality and performance.
 The main parts include:

-• Arc Tube: This is the core component of the lamp, where the gas mixture is enclosed and the light is produced.
+· Arc Tube: This is the core of the lamp, where the sodium vapor gas mixture is contained and light is generated.
+It operates under high temperature and pressure conditions to produce illumination efficiently.

 Advantages of High Pressure Sodium Lamps